alex-bellon/wikipedia/README.md

 ### Comics
 - [Glossary of comics terminology](https://en.wikipedia.org/wiki/Glossary_of_comics_terminology)
 - [The Lexicon of Comicana](https://en.wikipedia.org/wiki/The_Lexicon_of_Comicana) - a 1980 book by the American cartoonist Mort Walker.
 It was intended as a tongue-in-cheek look at the devices used by cartoonists.
 In it, Walker invented an international set of symbols called symbolia after researching cartoons around the world.
+- [Women in refrigerators](https://en.wikipedia.org/wiki/Women_in_Refrigerators) is the name for the superhero comic-book trope whereby female characters are injured, raped, killed, or depowered (an event colloquially known as fridging) as a plot device intended to move a male character's story arc forward.

 ### Graphic Design
 - [Greeking](https://en.wikipedia.org/wiki/Greeking) - a style of displaying or rendering text or symbols, not always from the Greek alphabet.
 Greeking obscures portions of a work for the purpose of either emphasizing form over details or displaying placeholders for unavailable content.